At a Glance

 The predicted salary is between 30000 - 40000 £ per year.

-- Operate the OMU mobile oil processing units on a shift working basis, making inspections and adjustments to the operation of the equipment during processing.
+- Operate the OMU mobile oil processing units on a shift working basis, making inspections and adjustments during processing.

-- Monitor safety, quality and environmental issues, taking actions as necessary, suspending the operation if required.
+- Monitor safety, quality and environmental issues, taking actions as necessary and suspending the operation if required.

 - Assist Mobile Technicians and Operators in the transportation, set‑up, start‑up, completion and return of the mobile processing units.

-- Provide the customer interface for oil processing work at substations during periods of shift working.
+- Serve as the customer interface for oil processing work at substations during shift working.

-- Complete periodic maintenance such as replacing filters, strainers and coellessors and carrying out annual maintenance routines.
+- Complete periodic maintenance such as replacing filters, strainers and co‑ellessors, and carry out annual maintenance routines.

-- Provide assistance to Mobile Technicians and Operators to undertake fault finding and repairs such as pump replacements.
+- Assist Mobile Technicians and Operators in fault finding and repairs such as pump replacements.

-- Complete housekeeping and site maintenance, site routines and inspections as required.
+- Carry out housekeeping and site maintenance, site routines and inspections as required.

 - Carry out inspections, testing and ordering to ensure all equipment and vehicles are available for use.